AdelaideAuto-IDLab/SecuCode/README.md

 - `/wisp5-base`: The base WISP5 firmware forked from: https://github.com/wisp/wisp5/tree/e053c297d89913d8c78a08b69bc18cbbd22ad7af with modifications to support SecuCode (compiled as library)
     - Changes are primarily restricted to the `internals` folder, (`authenticate.c` is a good starting point), and `RFID/rfid_BlockWriteHandle.asm`
 - `/wisp5-bootloader`: The main bootloader project forked from [MSP430FRBoot](http://www.ti.com/tool/mspbsl) with the SecuCode comm interface.
-- `/symbol_gen`: Parses the linker info from the bootloader and builds a linker command file that allows an firmware image to reference symbols in the bootloader.
+- `/symbol_gen`: Parses the linker info from the bootloader and builds a linker command file that allows a firmware image to reference symbols in the bootloader.
 - `/secucode-demo`: Several sample firmwares compatible with SecuCode.
 - `/SecuCodeApp`: GUI Application for loading ELF files and sending them to a target tag.
 Overview of important files:
     - `MspFirmware.cs` - Contains firmware parsing code.